• Skip to primary navigation

 • Bullet blenders - perfect for mid-range capacities (1-3 cups of dried fruit, depending on the size of your blender cup.
 I also get a better powder because the shape and size of the cup force the fruit down into the blades better than a larger carafe.

 Pulsing is the best way to help this issue, instead of a continual mode.
-High speed, cyclonic blenders will work better than smaller motor machines, but aren't necessary.
+High speed, cyclonic blenders will work better than smaller motor machines but aren’t necessary.
 I used a Ninja blender for years before switching to my Nutri-Ninja earlier this year.

 Final Thoughts